haghard/play-scala-grpc-example/README.md

 ```

-but calls that relies on the reflection feature
+but calls that rely on the reflection feature

 ```
    grpcurl -plaintext localhost:8080 list